jeanoza/boilerplate/README.md

   - [ ] when user doesn't have valid token in cookie => redirect to "/sign-in"

+  - [ ] authContext: which verify client's auth

 - [ ] signin/signup:

   - [ ] redirect to "/" if user have a accessToken in cookie.